 I’m an avid reader.
 From books to blogs and articles.
 I like to read.
 A lot.
 I also like podcasts.
 While on the commute or doing something that doesn’t require my intellectual prowess.
 So, when I can’t read, I listen and vice versa.
 I believe it’s a good way to spend time while learning new things from intellectuals around the world, on different topics.
 However, I’m sure we all have come across a situation where we have found a great article, but we don’t have time to read it.
 So, we bookmark it for later reading.
 Little did we know, after a certain amount of time it gets stockpiled like a stack of papers in an attorney’s room.
 It’s frustrating, isn’t it?
 What if there was an option to listen to the article on the website where you found that article?
 How great it would be?

-Being a curious learner, I thought I should apply my newly learned full-stack skills to this project.
+Being a curious learner, I thought I should apply my full-stack skills to this project.
 That’s why I created Voicera.
 A voice-as-a-service platform that allows bloggers and media-houses to enable voice dictation to their articles along with their content with a simple click.
 Now, reach your busy readers via interactive blogs that can speak and increase your retention.
 It’s extremely simple to use with one just click.

 This is post is about the journey, primarily the technical journey, I took to build this platform from scratch, decisions I made, problems I faced, etc. while building the platform.